kcls/evergreen-universe-rs/README.md

 Rust bindings, libs, and binaries for Evergreen and related projects.

+## Included Packages

+### OpenSRF

+OpenSRF bindings for communicating with OpenSRF services and creating new OpenSRF services.

+### Evergreen

+Evergreen bindings for IDL parsing, event handling, cstore editor, and more.

+### MARC

+MARC Binary, XML, and Breaker parsing and creationg library.

+### SIP2

+SIP2 client library

+### SIP2-Server

+SIP2 server custom built for Evergreen.

 ## Quick Start

 ### Packages are collected into a single Rust workspace.